roberodin/sofia-project/README.md

 ![N|Solid](https://github.com/gohubvlc/sofia-project/blob/master/diagrams/SoFiaModel.jpg)

-he complete description of the model can be found in the following [document](https://github.com/gohubvlc/sofia-project/blob/master/docs/SofiaModel/SoFiA_model.pdf).
+The complete description of the model can be found in the following [document](https://github.com/gohubvlc/sofia-project/blob/master/docs/SofiaModel/SoFiA_model.pdf).

 ### App UX flow
 We show a flowchart of the APP: